 |Bachelor of Social Sciences (Hons) in Arts, Culture & Technology||HK$86,615||~HK$43,000*|

 (For local students only) Full-time local undergraduate students under the age of 30 are eligible to apply for government financial assistance through the Financial Assistance Scheme for Post-secondary Students (FASP) and / or Non-means-tested Loan Scheme for Post-secondary Students (NLSPS) from the Student Finance Office (SFO) under the Working Family and Student Financial Assistance Agency (WFSFAA).
-The Office of Student Affairs also provides scholarships, bursaries, interest-free loans and emergency assistance.
-For more details, please go to the website of Office of Student Affairs (OSA) here.
+Students can apply for FASP after registration.

 Admissions and Interviews